-Almost all economists, whether classical, neoclassical or Marxist, have failed in their analyses of capitalism to take into account the underpinning systems of accounting.
+Almost all economists, whether classical, neoclassical or Marxist, have failed in their analyses of capitalism to consider the underpinning systems of accounting.
 This book draws attention to this lacuna, focusing specifically on the concept of capital: a major concept that dominates all teaching and practice in both economics and management.

-This book will be of significant interest to readers to political economy, history of economic thought, critical accounting and heterodox economics.
+This book will be of significant interest to readers of political economy, history of economic thought, critical accounting and heterodox economics.

 Table of Contents

 Foreword: Capital and social costs as outcomes of struggles with truth

 PART I The battle about the concept of capital

 1 How a capitalist accounting constitution dominates the world economy

 2 The difficulty of economists in understanding the concept of capital in accounting

 3 The truth about the concept of capital in accounting